apache/trafficcontrol/docs/source/api/deliveryservices_request.rst

 -----------------
 :details: An object describing the actual parameters for the Delivery Service request

-	:customer:        Name of the customer associated with the Delivery Service
+	:customer:        Name of the customer associated with the :term:`Delivery Service`
-	:deepCachingType: An optional string describing when to do Deep Caching for this Delivery Service - one of:
+	:deepCachingType: An optional string describing when to do Deep Caching for this :term:`Delivery Service` - one of:

 		NEVER
 			Never use deep caching (default)